ajcastro/searchable/README.md

 # Searchable

-Full-text search and reusable queries in laravel.
+Pattern matching search and reusable queries in laravel.

 - Currently supports MySQL only.
 - Helpful for complex table queries with multiple joins and derived columns.